Cheap flights to Hong Kong

 When's the cheapest time to fly to Hong Kong?

 Believe it or not, Hong Kong’s low season actually falls in summer, meaning you’re most likely to nab cheap flights in July and August.
-There is a reason for this though – Hong Kong is a hottie!
-Seriously, average temps for summer can reach up to the low thirties, with mega high humidity rates of 90% or more!
+There is a reason for this though – Hong Kong is a hottie, with summer temperatures reaching the low thirties.
 If you fancy being in town when it’s cooler, your best bet is the autumn months for cheap flights to Hong Kong, rather than the more expensive spring months.

-Oh, and for the best prices, you’ll definitely want to avoid public holidays like the Lunar New Year in February and Golden Holiday Week in May.
+Oh, and for the best prices, it's better to avoid public holidays like the Lunar New Year, which can fall in January or February, and Golden Week in May.

 When's the best time to book flights to Hong Kong?